hl7au/au-fhir-base/input/pagecontent/terminology.md

 See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-valuesets.html) for a complete discussion on value sets and a list of value set names used in FHIR.
 Many value sets used in this guide are defined in the base FHIR specification.

-The following value sets are unique to this guide and not listed in the base FHIR specification.
+The following value sets form part of localised requirements (i.e. are referenced in an AU Base imposed constraint).

-<p><strong>Column attribute descriptions are as follows:</strong></p>
+<p>Column attribute descriptions are as follows:</p>
 <ul>
   <li><strong>ValueSet:</strong> The title of the value set.</li>
-  <li><strong>Profiles and Extensions where used:</strong> Identifies the profiles and extensions that reference the value set.</li>
+  <li><strong>Profiles and Extensions where used:</strong> The profiles and extensions that reference the value set.</li>
   <li><strong>Available from:</strong> Where the value set is published.</li>
 </ul>